 Employment tribunals – Our Fees

 With over 200,000 claims a year, employment tribunals have become a common part of law practice.
-If you have a dispute with an employer, our lawyers have the knowledge and experience to advise you through every step of the process, from preparing response to the advocacy at the hearing.
+If you have a dispute with an employer, our lawyers have the knowledge and experience to advise you through every step of the process, from preparing a response to representing you at the hearing.

 Our fees for bringing and defending claims for unfair or wrongful dismissal